 After browsing just about every shop, it was time for lunch and there was no argument where—sushi.
 We ate up a storm at Little Tokyo, eating enough decadent sushi to fuel up for our next adventure, stand-up paddle boarding.
 Fever River Outfitters recommended the casual paddle on the historic Galena River, which was both exhilarating and serene at the same time.
 Oh, how I wish we were still there, but we’ll be back soon... to plan our spring wedding!

 Alex and I were in serious need of some bonding time and we’ve had our eye on Galena since our neighbors could not stop raving about this ‘so close yet so far away’ place.
-So we booked a last-minute trip and our first stop was Linmar Gardens, a breathtaking, secluded hamlet nestled on a hillside overlooking Galena.
-With each collection of stunning flowers we passed, I could literally feel the stress melt away.
-We marveled at the soothing sounds of the 20-foot waterfall and the sunken garden built into ancient ruins.
+So we booked a last-minute trip and our first stop was the Belvedere Mansion, situated overlooking the Galena River.
+With each collection of gorgeous flowers we passed in the garden, I could feel the stress melt away.
+We marveled at the incredible and unique collections in the stunning mansion.

 Wanting to take some stress relievers back home with us after our trip, we stopped into Galena Apothecary for some high-quality handcrafted soaps.
 After sniffing far too many brilliant aromas, I decided on a few bars that I’m sure will help us relax in the bath after a tough day at work.
 And just when we thought our weekend couldn’t get any better, we lifted off to new heights on a hot air balloon ride with Galena On The Fly.
 I was completely mesmerized as we drifted high above the rolling landscapes of the Galena countryside.
 It was so peaceful, I didn’t want it to end but the celebratory champagne toast and post-flight chocolates waiting for us made it a little easier to come back to earth.
 Take me back to Galena!